ericdeansanchez/imgix-rs/README.md

 ## Overview

 The imgix-rs crate provides functionality for programmatically constructing imgix-urls.
+This crate is a work in progress and **is not currently ready for production use**.

 ## Contents